 Work has value, play does not

-Psychotherapy is conducted outdoors and in collaboration with our surroundings.
-I work through the frames of Gestalt therapy, Internal Family Systems, Somatic Experiencing, ecopsychology, nature connection, and mindfulness.
-Psychoeducation and body awareness is a part of my work, helping you understand the importance of your human animal development, your attachment process to others and the world, and how you can better participate in your mammalian nervous system.
-The education, experientials, and the relationships developed between us and nature facilitate healing and empowerment so you may respond authentically (versus react) to life's joys and challenges, and create a life of your own making.
-Eco-play therapy blends exciting play activities with calm, caring activities to promote optimal arousal and regulation of neural states.
-Sessions are 60 - 90 minutes in length, depending on age and need. $100/hour **Contact for more information or to find out if new client openings are available at this time.**
+Psychotherapy is conducted mostly outdoors and in collaboration with our surroundings.
+I work through the frames of Gestalt therapy, Somatic Experiencing, Embodied Present Process, ecopsychology, nature connection, and mindfulness.
+Psychoeducation and body awareness is a part of my work.
+This facilitates understanding of the importance of your human animal development, your attachment process to others and the world, how to ground your being, and how you can better participate in your mammalian nervous system.
+The education, experientials, and the relationships developed between us and nature generate healing and empowerment so you may respond authentically (versus react) to life's joys and challenges and create a life of your own making.
+Sessions are 60 - 90 minutes in length, depending on need, location, or availability. $125/hour **Contact for more information or to find out if new client openings are available at this time.**